Kalva014/Interactive-Lab-Hub/Lab 5/README.md

 * When it breaks how will X break?
 * What are other properties/behaviors of X?
 * How does X feel?

+The sports movement detection model can be used for spectators, athletes, or coaches when watching sports.
+I noticed that a good environment is one that is well lit with not too many objects lying around in the background.
+The goal is to reduce as much background noise for classification.
+A bad environment is one in which the lighting is bad/dark and there are a lot of movement from other objects in the background.
+The model breaks when the athlete is not moving or if the athlete is moving too fast.
+By breaking it means that the classification is completely incorrect.
+The other behavior is that the model displays the accuracy it believes in classifying the movement.
+The athletes are quite skeptical with how accurate their movements are when seeing the model interpret their movement.
+However most of the time the movement classification works most of the time.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***